Charapucu State Park

 The Charapucu State Park (Parque Estadual Charapucu) is a state park in the state of Pará, Brazil.

 It protects an area of the island of Marajó at the mouth of the Amazon River, much of which is flooded by the river or the tides.

 The vegetation is typical of flooded rainforest, and fauna include several rare or endangered species.

 Location

 The Charapucu State Park is contained in the municipality of Afuá, Pará.

 It has an area of 65181 ha.

 The park is bounded by the Vieira Grande Bay to the north west.

-The Cajari River runs to the east of the park into the Baía do Vieira Grande.
+The Cajari River runs to the east of the park into the Vieira Grande Bay.

 The Furo Charapucu channel runs to the south of the park, connecting the Cajari River to another part of the Vieira Grande Bay.

 The park is contained within the Marajó Archipelago Environmental Protection Area, a 5998570 ha sustainable use conservation unit created in 1989 to protect the Marajó island and surrounding islands in the delta region where the Amazon and Tocantins rivers empty into the Atlantic Ocean.